 Users get a screened ransom demand that is usually camouflaged with a law-enforcement authority notification about accessing illegal content and claiming users must pay the ransom.

 As Verizon wittily remarks in its 2017 Data Breach Investigations Report, “ransom notes are the most profitable form of writing,” as ransom payout amounts may reach stratospheric hundred millions of US dollars.
-Indeed, in 2017, NotPetya ransomware extorted over $310 million from Merck, a pharmaceutical giant, $300 million from FedEx, a leading package express company, and $200 million from Maersk, the world-largest container ship operator.
+Indeed, the case with NotPetya ransomware and Merck, a pharmaceutical giant, FedEx, a leading package express company, and Maersk, the world-largest container ship operator, just proves the point.

 After a company gets a ransom demand, there is little left to do.
 It can refuse to fulfill the requirement and lose all the information, or pay the required sum, which does not guarantee that criminals will provide access to the data.